ClearLakeStudio/LakeRunner/Assets/prefabs/Logan/BrainBlastBar.md

     * Assigns the type of the item that this method is called on to be equal to the desiredType passed in.

 * static bool GetEffectIsActive()
-    * A static method that returns whether any objects of type "BrainBlastBar" are currently activated.
+    * A static method that returns whether the effect of any "BrainBlastBar" object is currently activated.

 ## Dependencies: